ArduPilot/ardupilot_wiki/common/source/docs/common-connect-mission-planner-autopilot.rst

 .. note::

-   There are separate instructions for connecting in order to :ref:`Load Firmware <common-loading-firmware-onto-pixhawk>` for existing Ardupilot firmware installations, or for boards :ref:`without existing Ardupilot firmware <common-loading-firmware-onto-chibios-only-boards>` .
+   There are separate instructions for connecting in order to :ref:`Load Firmware <common-loading-firmware-onto-pixhawk>` for existing ArduPilot firmware installations, or for boards :ref:`without existing ArduPilot firmware <common-loading-firmware-onto-chibios-only-boards>` .

 Setting up the connection